Setimarz108/Setimarz108/README.md

 ## 🚀 About Me

-I'm a **Cloud Infrastructure Engineer** specializing in Microsoft Azure with a passion for automation and AI-integrated cloud solutions.
+I'm a **Cloud Engineer** specializing in Microsoft Azure with a passion for automation and AI-integrated cloud solutions.
 My expertise spans from enterprise-grade infrastructure design to cutting-edge AI implementations.

 **Current Focus Areas:**
 - 🤖 **AI & Azure OpenAI Service** integration